ducktec/esp32c-rt/README.md

 > Minimal runtime / startup for RISC-V-based CPU's of the ESP32-C SoC series.

-This project is based on the [`riscv-rt`] crate and provides modifications specific to the ESP32-C series on top of this crate.
+This project is a fork of the [`riscv-rt`] crate and provides modifications specific to the ESP32-C series on top of this crate.

 At this point in time, only the [ESP32-C3] has been released.
 However,